syncfusion-content/maui-docs/MAUI/NavigationDrawer/Side-Pane-Content.md

 ## Footer Content

-As the name suggests it is displayed at the bottom of the drawer.
+As the name suggests, it is displayed at the bottom of the drawer.
 The `DrawerFooterView` property is used to set the footer content of the drawer.

 {% tabs %}